-Afghanistan Frozen Funds Campaign
+Release Afghanistan’s Frozen Funds Campaign

-The result of policies that hobble the DAB include catastrophic levels of poverty and hunger with some two-thirds of the population now dependent on humanitarian support for survival.
+The consequences of policies that hobble the DAB include catastrophic levels of poverty and hunger with some two-thirds of the population now dependent on humanitarian support for survival.
 Unprecedented levels of deprivation have increased indebtedness, displacement and the troubling use of negative coping mechanisms whereby young girls are exchanged in marriage so that other children can be fed.

 UAI calls for the immediate, internationally monitored, and phased release of some US$9.1 billion that belong to the Afghan people.